explosion/spaCy/website/docs/usage/training.md

 #### Step by step guide {#step-by-step-entity-linker}

-1. **Load the model** you want to start with, or create an **empty model** using [`spacy.blank`](/api/top-level#spacy.blank) with the ID of your language.
-If you're using a blank model, you need to specify the path to a `KnowledgeBase` (KB) that contains the identifiers of your examples, and the path to the `Vocab` object that was used to create the KB.
+1. **Load the KB and the model** you want to start with, or create an **empty model** using [`spacy.blank`](/api/top-level#spacy.blank) with the ID of your language.
+If you're using a blank model, you need to specify the path to the `Vocab` object that was used to create the KB.
-   Don't forget to add the KB to the entity linker, and then add the entity linker to the pipeline.
+   Don't forget to add the KB to the entity linker, and to add the entity linker to the pipeline.
    If you're using an existing model, make sure to disable all other pipeline components during training using [`nlp.disable_pipes`](/api/language#disable_pipes).
 This way, you'll only be